syubogdanov/weasel/README.md

 </p>

 > [!WARNING]
-> The library is in the pre-alpha stage.
+> The project is in the pre-alpha stage.
 Bugs may exist!

 ## License